spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 ## Handling multiple uploads

 Uploading multiple files is very similar to uploading a single file.
-The only thing you need to the `x-medialibrary-attachment` in the view is `multiple`.
+The only thing you need to add to the `x-medialibrary-attachment` in the view is `multiple`.

 ```html
 <form method="POST" wire:submit.prevent="submit">